raejean99/getting-and-cleaning-data-course-project/CodeBook.md

 6 LAYING

 feature:

  [1] tBodyAccmeanX   that is: tBodyAcc-mean()-X
  [2] tBodyAccmeanY   that is: tBodyAcc-mean()-Y
  [3] tBodyAccmeanZ   that is: tBodyAcc-mean()-Z
  [4] tBodyAccstdX    that is: tBodyAcc-std()-X
  [5] tBodyAccstdY    that is: tBodyAcc-std()-Y
  [6] tBodyAccstdZ    that is: tBodyAcc-std()-Z

- Similarly, you can see that "-" is removed from the result set.
+ Similarly, you can see how "-" is removed from the result set.

  [7] tGravityAccmeanX
  [8] tGravityAccmeanY